Online Variational Sequential Monte Carlo: Experiments

+We observe an improvement of the effective sample size (ESS) of the particle cloud as $\propdens{\thprop}$ is converging towards the optimal proposal, as shown in Figure~\ref{fig:lg_essall} in Appendix~\ref{sec:ess}.
+Figure~\ref{fig:lg_prop} displays conditional proposal densities for some given $(x_t, y_{t+1})$ in a single run; we see that for both choices of $S_v$, the learned proposal is generally close to the locally optimal one, except in the presence of unlikely outliers in the data, in which case the learned proposal tend to move, as is desirable, its mode towards that of the prior (bootstrap) kernel.

 Next, we show that our method can also be usefully applied in the batch-data mode.
-Following \cite{naesseth:2018} and \cite{zhao:2021}, let $d_x=d_y=10$ and let the matrix $A$ have elements $A_{ij}=0.42^{\lvert i-j\rvert + 1}$.
+Following \citet{naesseth:2018} and \citet{zhao:2021}, let $d_x=d_y=10$ and let the matrix $A$ have elements $A_{ij}=0.42^{\lvert i-j\rvert + 1}$.
 Furthermore, let $S_u=I$ and $S_v=0.5I$.
 We consider two parameterizations of $B$, one sparse, $B = I$, and one dense where its elements are random, independent and standard normally distributed.
 With these parameterizations, a data record $y_{0:T}$, $T = 100$, was generated starting from an $\Norm(0,I)$-distributed initial state.
 In this part, we view the model parameters $\thp$ as being known and focus on learning of the proposal.
-Instead of learning, as done by \cite{naesseth:2018} and \cite{zhao:2021}, different local proposals for each time step, we learn a global Gaussian proposal where the mean vector and diagonal covariance matrix are functions of $x_t$ and $y_{t+1}$, as modeled by neural networks.
+Instead of learning, as done by \citet{naesseth:2018} and \citet{zhao:2021}, different local proposals for each time step, we learn, in both batch and online mode, an amortized Gaussian proposal where the mean vector and diagonal covariance matrix are functions of $x_t$ and $y_{t+1}$, modeled by neural networks.
 These neural networks, which are time invariant, have each a single hidden layer with $16$ nodes each and the relu activation function.
 In this setting, we (1) processed the given observation batch $M$ times using standard {\VSMC}, with gradient-based parameter updates between every sweep of the data, and (2) compared the result with the output of {\OVSMC} when executed on a data sequence of length $(T + 1)M$ formed by repeating the given data record $M$ times.
 The number of particles was equal to $L=5$ for both methods.
-Figure~\ref{fig:lgmult} displays the resulting ELBO evolutions for the two methods and some different {\ADAM} learning rates, and it is clear from this plot that {\OVSMC}, with its appealing convergence properties, is indeed a challenger of ${\VSMC}$ in this batch context. \noteJO{I leave to the reader to draw his own conclusions ;)}
+Figure~\ref{fig:lgmult} displays the resulting ELBO evolutions for the two methods and some different {\ADAM} learning rates, and it is clear from this plot that {\OVSMC}, with its appealing convergence properties and reduced noise, is indeed a challenger of ${\VSMC}$ in this batch context.